Digital Picture Exchange: Metadata and standard flexibility

 SMPTE specifications dictate a mild number of compulsory metadata, like image resolution, color space details (channel depth, colorimetric metric, etc.), number of planes/subimages, as well as original filename and creation date/time, creator's name, project name, copyright information, and so on.

 Furthermore, a couple of industry-specific metadata areas are present: Motion-Picture and Television ones.
 They are either used only if the picture has enough embedded information relevant to that specific industry, otherwise are left "empty".
 For example, Motion-Picture-specific metadata includes perforation-exact film KeyKode (if the image comes from a film scan), camera shutter angle, slate information and frame positioning within a frame sequence.
 On the other side, Television metadata includes full SMPTE time code, video overscan and field information, and signal/colour level information.

 A third, variable-size metadata area, which is user-definable, exists.
 Third-party applications/software occasionally use this area to store additional information; for example, when the DPX stores images with technical specifications far away from the original standard (like pictures coded in the CIE XYZ color space, or Bayer-patterned raw frames from specific digital cameras like the Arriflex D-21).
+Because each DPX file represents a single frame, motion-picture scans are typically handled as numbered DPX sequences, and metadata for the film as a whole is often maintained externally rather than repeated in each file.

 SMPTE ST 268-2:2018 defines a standards-based metadata section that supports Extensible Metadata Platform, XML, and KLV metadata representations.